 Modifications & Variations

-- If you have had meniscus or knee ligament injuries or surgeries this pose may not be possible for you.
+If you have had meniscus or knee ligament injuries or surgeries this pose may not be possible for you.
 One modification you can try is to place a blanket roll between your calf muscles and hamstrings before sitting down.
 With the blanket there, you will likely not be able to sit on your heels.
-It is ok to keep your buttocks off your heels, or you can place another blanket, or a block on its highest setting, between your buttocks and heels to fill in the space.
+It is ok to keep your buttocks off your heels, or you can place another blanket or a yoga block between your heels and sit on that.

 Preparatory Poses for Vajrasana